Learning Abroad Center

 30 days or less prior to start dateApplication fee + $1000 confirmation deposit + non-recoverable flight costs* + 100% of remaining program costs

 *Non-recoverable flight costs refer to those costs billed as a part of the overall program costs.
-It does not include any flight costs paid by students directly to airlines, travel agents etc.
+It does not include any flight costs paid directly to airlines, travel agents etc.

 Tibetan Medicine in India